Product goals for 2017

 Become a more accessible ECMS development platform

 Developers like to use tools that make their lives easier.
 The team is determined to deliver a product that is modular, easy to understand, well documented and augmented with tools that make you feel like flying when creating a company intranet for a client.
 This can only be done if we have a community of developers who can tell us what they think.
 Why don’t you tell us, what you think?
 Hop on gitter and say hi.
-Try out sensenet ECM and share your thoughts!
+Try out sensenet and share your thoughts!